4rchib4ld/4rchib4ld.github.io/_posts/2021-05-14-HoneymoonOnIceloader.md

 ## Cleaning our hands, for real this time

-That's it, now we can really be clean, as I made three scripts in order to automate and make your life easier. \n The first one is [a python script](https://github.com/4rchib4ld/iceloader-unpacker), as simple as that.
+That's it, now we can really be clean, as I made three scripts in order to automate and make your life easier :

+The first one is [a python script](https://github.com/4rchib4ld/iceloader-unpacker), as simple as that.
 It uses Unicorn for code emulation, and decrypt the IcedID config...
 If the unpacked executable is an IcedID sample, of course.

 The second is a [Karton Unpacker module](https://github.com/c3rb3ru5d3d53c/karton-unpacker), so you can use it in your Karton pipeline.